97

 Reply to Howard

-It’s actually the case that the ‘us’ that lives on in the very real Spirit dimension is a million times more than what we each are, when here on Earth.
 Of course life on Earth is wonderful.
 No one is saying otherwise.
 But you will one day discover that when you do return to the Spirit realms, that you will ‘become’ far, far more than we each are, when here on Earth.
 And moreover, you will still have the individuality that you have now, as Howard.
 The illusory event that’s so very incorrectly termed ‘death’ causes us to lose only our [current] physical body ‘coat’; we each arrive back in Spirit with all our faculties intact: we will possess the thoughts, memories, feelings, attitudes, etc, that we each have right now.
-Plus we will be able to access memories of the many previous lifetimes that the eternal soul that we… Read more »
+Plus we will be able to access memories of the many previous lifetimes that the eternal soul that we each are, has lived/experienced!
+And meet up with the souls with whom we shared those previous lifetimes (and that is a fact!).

 The Anti-Hip